About NII

 International Exchange Agreements (MOU)

-As of July 2023, we have agreements with 116 institutions in 35 countries and regions.
+As of March 2025, NII has agreements with 129 institutions in 35 countries and regions.

 NII International Internship Program